About Hormone Replacement Therapy (HRT)

 Although its use is recommended alongside estrogen replacement therapy, PRT can be taken on its own, although treatment progress should still be monitored closely with a trusted doctor.

-Click on the following link to learn more about progesterone replacement therapy side effects, or keep reading to learn more about the third hormone prescribed for HRT, testosterone.
+Click on the following link to learn more about progesterone replacement therapy for hormonal imbalance, not forgetting its side effects, or keep reading to learn more about the third hormone prescribed for HRT, testosterone.